-MRI of the liver is a noninvasive examination that obtains high resolution images of the Liver and surrounding structures.
+MRI of the liver is a non-invasive procedure to get images of the liver and surrounding structures.

 When you arrive for your examination, you will be asked to fill out a safety questionnaire.

-You will lie in the scanner with a special coil over your lower chest and abdomen.
-This area needs to be in the centre of the magnet and you will usually go into the magnet head first.
-You will be given headphones and a buzzer to press if you want to talk to the technologist at any time.
+You will lie in the scanner with a special coil over your lower chest and abdomen which needs to be in the centre of the magnet.
+Usually, you will enter the MRI head-first.

-During the scan you will be asked to hold your breath while the images are acquired.
-Each breath hold will last for around 15 seconds.
+During the scan, you will be asked to hold your breath while the images are being made.
+Each breath-hold will last for around 15 seconds.

-In some cases, an injection of a contrast dye (gadolinium) is required.
-If this is required the technologist will inform you beforehand and explain the process.
-The contrast dye will be administered through a small needle (intravenous cannula) that will be placed in your arm.
+In some cases, an injection of a contrast dye (Gadolinium) is required.
+If this is required, the technologist will tell you and explain the process.
+The contrast dye will be given through a small needle (intravenous cannula) that will be placed in your arm.